 Benchmarking data: questions to generate discussion and analysisIs there a list of questions we can use to analyse our benchmarking data?
 One of our associate education experts has suggested a list of questions to help schools analyse benchmarking data, which we provide as a printable KeyDoc.
 We also relay information from the Department for Education.

-Benchmarking spendingFind out what you can do with the schools financial benchmarking service from the DfE, and understand the benefits and limitations of benchmarking.
-You'll also learn how other schools are using benchmarking.
+Benchmarking spendingSee how you can identify schools similar to yours and make comparisons using the financial benchmarking service from the DfE.
+You'll also understand the benefits and limitations of benchmarking, and see examples of how other schools use it.

 Benchmarking staff salariesHow should schools benchmark staff salaries?
 We outline advice on benchmarking salaries from the unions ASCL and NAHT, the National Association of School Business Management, and one of our associate education experts.
 We also link to further articles from The Key on benchmarking.